code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ## 7. Testing the Spring JMS Template & Listener

-In order to verify that we are able to send and receive a message to and from ActiveMQ, a basic `SpringJmsApplicationTest` test case is used.
+We create a basic `SpringJmsApplicationTest` class to verify that we are able to send and receive a message to and from ActiveMQ.

 It contains a `testReceive()` unit test case that uses the `Sender` to send a message to the <var>'helloworld.q'</var> queue on the ActiveMQ message broker.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.

+Spring Boot will automatically start an embedded broker if it detects that ActiveMQ is on the classpath.
+And as long as no broker URL is specified through the <var>spring.activemq.broker-url</var> configuration property.

-An embedded ActiveMQ broker is automatically started by using an [EmbeddedActiveMQBroker JUnit Rule](http://activemq.apache.org/how-to-unit-test-jms-code.html#HowToUnitTestJMSCode-UsingTheEmbeddedActiveMQBrokerJUnitRule(ActiveMQ5.13)){:target="_blank"}.
-We have added a dedicated <var>application.yml</var> properties file for testing under <var>src/test/resources</var> that contains the VM URI to connect with the embedded broker.
+To use the embedded broker for our test we add a dedicated <var>application.yml</var> properties file under <var>src/test/resources</var> that contains the VM URI to connect with the embedded broker.

 {% highlight yaml %}
 activemq:
-  broker-url: vm://embedded-broker?create=false
+  broker-url: vm://embedded-broker?broker.persistent=false
 {% endhighlight %}

 > Note that as the embedded broker gets shut down once the unit test cases are finished, we need to stop our `Sender` and `Receiver` before this happens in order to avoid connection errors.
 This achieved by using the `@DirtiesContext` annotation which closes the `ApplicationContext` after each test.

 Below test case can also be executed after you [install Apache ActiveMQ]({{ site.url }}/jms-apache-activemq-installation.html) on your local system.
-You need to comment out the lines annotated with `@ClassRule` to avoid the embedded broker gets created.
-In addition you need to change the <var>'activemq:broker-url'</var> property to point to <var>'tcp://localhost:61616'</var> in case the broker is running on the default URL value.
+Simply change the <var>'activemq:broker-url'</var> property to point to <var>'tcp://localhost:61616'</var> in case the broker is running on the default URL.

 {% highlight java %}
 package com.codenotfound;

 import static org.assertj.core.api.Assertions.assertThat;
 import java.util.concurrent.TimeUnit;
-import org.apache.activemq.junit.EmbeddedActiveMQBroker;
-import org.junit.ClassRule;
 import org.junit.Test;
 import org.junit.runner.RunWith;
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.boot.test.context.SpringBootTest;
-import org.springframework.test.annotation.DirtiesContext;
 import org.springframework.test.context.junit4.SpringRunner;
 import com.codenotfound.jms.Receiver;
 import com.codenotfound.jms.Sender;

 @RunWith(SpringRunner.class)
 @SpringBootTest
-@DirtiesContext
 public class SpringJmsApplicationTest {

-  @ClassRule
-  public static EmbeddedActiveMQBroker broker =
-      new EmbeddedActiveMQBroker();

   @Autowired
   private Sender sender;